venkata554/c24-sample-mule-transformer/readme.md

 This sample project is a simple demonstration of how C24 Integration Objects can be used within a Mule ESB flow to parse, validate & transform inbound messages.

-The flow shows receiving and processing of SWIFT MT541s, either read from the file system or received via an HTTP post.
+The flow shows receiving and processing of SWIFT MT541s and FIX 4.4 Confirmations, either read from the file system or received via an HTTP post.